-- 1. Turn the fork until the fork Plate points to the front of the Bicycle. (see illustration A) - Insert the wheel into the fork. (see illustration C) NOTE: The disc need be inserted to the disc brake. - Install an axle nut to each side of the axle. (see illustration B) - 4.
+- 1. Turn the fork until the fork Plate points to the front of the Bicycle.
+(See illustration A) - Insert the wheel into the fork - Install an axle nut to each side of the axle. (see illustration B) - 4.
 Tighten the axle nuts by hand.
 Make sure there is an equal distance between each fork tube and the wheel.
-Then use a wrench and securely tighten the axle nuts. (see illustration C & D)
+Then use a wrench and securely tighten the axle nuts.
+(See illustration C & D)

-TORQUE REQUIREMTNTS (SEE PAGE 19)
+TORQUE REQUIREMENTS (SEE PAGE 19)